gilitz/snaptable-react/README.md

 <br />

 # Enjoy
-### using and feel free to contact me for any question, suggestion or just a small talk :)
+### feel free to contact me for any question, suggestion or just a small talk :)